perak/kitchen-site/files/api_reference.md

 route\_params | array of [route\_param](#route\_param) | Parameters to be passed to "route"
 url | string | URL (for external links.
-You can use only one of "route" or "url" properties, not both) class | string | CSS class name to be added to item `li` element target | string | Anchor "target" attribute value e.g. "\_blank" items | array of [menu\_item](#menu\_item) | Subitems
+You can use only one of "route" or "url" properties, not both) class | string | CSS class name to be added to item `li` element icon\_class | string | If present, generator will add `span` into menu item and assign this CSS class to it target | string | Anchor "target" attribute value e.g. "\_blank" items | array of [menu\_item](#menu\_item) | Subitems